 Above ground, explore the town, take a sunset tour to the nearby ‘Breakaways’ rock formation, go ‘noodling’ for your own piece of opal in the public prospecting area, or play a round of golf on the only course in the world with reciprocal rights at the Royal and Ancient Golf Club of St Andrews!

 And in the (sadly likely) event you don’t find anything worth keeping, at least you’ll know your Coober Pedy opal purchases are the real deal.

 By Christa of Expedition Wildlife

-Kangaroo Island in South Australia is the perfect destination for those looking to delve into nature.
+Kangaroo Island in South Australia is the perfect destination for those looking to bounce into nature.

 An easy two-hour drive from Adelaide and a quick ferry hop brings visitors to a wildlife paradise.
-All throughout the Island various animals can be found, especially koalas, kangaroos, echidnas, possums, and many more.
+All throughout the island, various animals can be found, especially koalas, kangaroos, echidna and possums.

 While touring around, be sure to pull off at the various trail-heads on the main roads and look up into the trees, to spot some of Australia’s unique birdlife.

-The ocean-side Kangaroo Island Wilderness Trail at Flinders Chase National Park offers visitors incredible hiking and camping opportunities, as well as star-gazing at its finest and seal and whale watching from just off the coast.
+The ocean-side Kangaroo Island Wilderness Trail at Flinders Chase National Park offers visitors incredible hiking and camping opportunities.
+There’s opportunities to stargaze as well as seal and whale watching from just off the coast.

 Travel down to the Remarkable Rocks and Admirals Arch for stunning sunset photos and to experience more of Kangaroo Island’s natural beauty.
 Even the drive down the road to these one-of-a-kind rock formations is worth the trip to the west coast of the Island.